felix4132/Software_Engineering_Microservice_NestJS/README.md

 # Softwareengineering Microservice Project

-This project was created as part of the Software engineering course.
+This project was created as part of the software engineering course.

 ## Description
 This is a microservice project developed using NestJS.